dyl-lee/Kickstarter-analysis/README.md

 # Kickstarter Analysis

+## Note
+Please use (v2) versions of files for assessment.
+For full transparency I will be leaving v1 files which contained the same work on jumbled data (from filtering/unfiltering user error).

 ## Overview of Project
 [Kickstarter_Challenge.xlsx](data-1-1-3-StarterBook.xlsx) dataset will be used to determine what Kickstarter outcomes were achieved based on when they launched their campaigns and what their initial fundraising goals were.
 ### Purpose